Working from home is the dream for many moms.

 Working from home means I can problem solve creatively.
 I can try new ways of doing things, and the only resistance might be my own resistance to change.
 I don’t have to convince anyone but myself as to why I should try something new.

-I also don’t have the same access to supplies or equipment that a traditional job might give me.
+While this might not seem like one of the benefits of working from home, I also don’t have the same access to supplies or equipment that a traditional job might give me.
 Big corporations provide the tools and supplies their employees need to do their jobs.
 The employees don’t have to worry about the impact on the bottom line that investing in that new program or technology might have (unless that is their job!)

 I do have to be concerned about the impact on my profit.
 So I will get creative on making my supplies stretch, or reusing things and reducing waste.
 That not only helps my bottom line, but also gives me more opportunity to practice creative thinking.
+And that’s a benefit of working from home that is often undervalued.

 Unexpected benefit #5: Spontaneous Adventures!